Anon-Planet/thgtoa/guide.md

 Consider [Appendix A5: Additional browser precautions with JavaScript enabled]

 That's about it.
 Unfortunately, you will not be able to add extensions as those will require you to sign in into the App Store which you cannot do from a macOS VM.
-Again, I would not recommend sticking to Safari in a macOS VM but instead switching to Brave or Firefox.
+Again, we would not recommend sticking to Safari in a macOS VM but instead switching to Brave or Firefox.

 ## Firefox: